 Response

-Step 2: Add the vault to the customer.
+Step 2: Create a Vault for the customer.

 Production Request